Venkat3103/OpenCV/README.md

-# OpenCV

-Object detection and classification using OpenCV – YOLO Algorithm
+# Object detection and classification using OpenCV – YOLO Algorithm

 Sample Image: